 Established in 1934, the Spokane City Credit Union (SCCU) continues to provide trusted financial services for you and your family.

-2020 was a challenging year for SCCU.
-The pandemic forced us to make a variety of changes in how we conducted business.
-These changes were necessary to protect both the member and the staff.
+SCCU was challenged again 2021 by the pandemic.
+While we were able to re-open the lobby to foot traffic, we had to make a variety of changes in how we conducted business.
+These changes were necessary to protect both the members and the staff.

-Financially, we had a good year.
+Financially, 2021 was a good year.
 We continue to grow at a steady pace and our bottom line looks great.
 The financial health and stability of SCCU is solid.